-Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If

-response/attendance comments received not accepted applicable)

-and reasons

-Several questions

-Public Meeting City Residents and Agencies There were 6 non- profit representatives in attendance. were asked

-regarding eligible All comments from the

-1 activities and about public were accepted

-1 the application and answered during

-process for the meeting.

-receiving public

-service funds.
+Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If response/attendance comments received not accepted applicable) 1 Public Meeting Persons with disabilities City Residents and Agencies There were 4 non- profit representatives in attendance.
+Several questions were asked regarding the application process for receiving public service funds. and reasons All comments from the public were accepted and answered during the meeting.
+2 Community Outreach Meeting Non-English Speaking - Specify other language: Haitian-Creole Residents within target area There were approximately 13 residents in attendance.
+No comments were asked regarding eligible activities.
+Questions were posed about current process to apply for assistance.
+N/A